What is Drawback? D

-Duty drawback is a customs program utilized by both Canada and the United States (along with many other countries) that allows companies to claim a refund of the duties, taxes and other fees paid on imported goods which are subsequently exported under certain conditions.
+Duty drawback is a customs program utilized by both Canada and the United States, that enables companies to claim a refund of the duties, taxes and other fees paid on imported goods which are subsequently exported under certain conditions.

 What Goods Are Eligible?